mbjelac/ascii-path-follower/README.md

 # ascii-path-follower
-Follow a ath through an ASCII map.
+Follow a path through an ASCII map.
 Collect all letters!
 An example of TDD using acceptance and unit tests.